-School dress codes shall be gender neutral in all situations, including attire during the traditional school day, school activities including dances and prom, and graduation.
-The District will allow students to dress in a manner that is consistent with their gender identity within the constraints of the dress codes and any other rules regarding student attire.
+The Charter School dress code shall be gender neutral in all situations, including attire during the traditional school day, School activities including dances and prom, and graduation.
+The School will allow students to dress in a manner that is consistent with their gender identity within the constraints of the dress codes and any other rules regarding student attire.